priyanshusingh61377-hub/Excel--Sales--And-finance--Analytics-/README.md

 ## Sales Analysis
 ### Objectives
-1.Top 10 Products with Sales Increase: Identify which products had the biggest increase in sales from 2020 to 2021.
+1.Top 10 Products with Sales Increase: Identify which products had the biggest increase in sales from 2020 to 2021.<br>
-2.Division Sales Report: Create a report showing total revenue in 2020 and 2021 and how much sales grew.
+2.Division Sales Report: Create a report showing total revenue in 2020 and 2021 and how much sales grew.<br>
-3.Top and Bottom 5 Sold Products: Identify the top 5 and bottom 5 products sold by quantity.
+3.Top and Bottom 5 Sold Products: Identify the top 5 and bottom 5 products sold by quantity.<br>
-4.New Products in 2021: List new products Atliq started selling in 2021.
+4.New Products in 2021: List new products Atliq started selling in 2021.<br>
-5.Top 5 Sales Countries in 2021: Identify the five countries with the highest sales in 2021.
+5.Top 5 Sales Countries in 2021: Identify the five countries with the highest sales in 2021.<br>
 ### Sales Analysis Reports
 #### 1.Top 10 Products with Sales Increase